weeveiot/weeve-agent/README.md

 ### With TLS

 #### Manual Node Provisioning
-After registering the Node with GraphQL or in UI, and downloading pem certificate and key.
+Start with registering a new Node with GraphQL or with weeve UI.
+Then download corresponding pem certificate and key from AWS S3 to your device, and place them in a root directory of a cloned weeve Agent code.
+Download AmazonRootCA1.pem from Google.
-TLS configuration requires the full path to all secrets and certificates as follows:
+Since TLS configuration requires the full path to all secrets and certificates, executed the following code in weeve Agent directory:

 ```bash
 SERVER_CERTIFICATE=AmazonRootCA1.pem